TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 The blueprint avoids this with a `for:` delay on the self-recovery trigger: the switch must stay off for `recovery_off_seconds + 30` before the self-recovery branch fires.
 The recovery cycle's own turn-on happens within `recovery_off_seconds`, which cancels the `for:` delay before it ever expires, so the cycle's own turn-off does not fight itself.
 An external turn-off (a dashboard click, a voice command, a misfire from another automation) lasts longer than `recovery_off_seconds + 30`, so the self-recovery branch fires after that delay and puts things right.

 The practical effect: a manual or accidental turn-off of the recovery switch takes a few tens of seconds to be corrected, not instantaneously.
 For a router plug that has other devices behind it, that is a small but acceptable network gap.
 For a use case where the recovery switch is dedicated to a single device, the gap is invisible.

+## A Small Note on Failure Notification

+A recovery cycle is a best effort.
+The blueprint cycles the upstream plug, the device gets a fresh boot, and most of the time the entities come back online and life goes on.
+Sometimes the device is dead, the power supply is gone, the WiFi credentials have aged out, the SD card has corrupted, and a power cycle will not save it.
+Without something else doing the watching, those failures sit there quietly until you notice the room is still dark or the data is still wrong.

+The Failure Notification feature is the something else.
+When you enable it, every recovery cycle takes a settle period after the switch turns back on, gives the device a chance to boot and reconnect, then looks at the monitored entities and asks whether any are still in a failure state.
+If everything is healthy the cycle exits silently and you would never know it ran.
+If anything is still broken the configured On Failure Action runs.

+The settle period (default 60 seconds) is the only tunable that really matters.
+Set it to roughly the slowest boot time of the devices you watch: 30-60 seconds for most Zigbee plugs and sensors, 60-90 for WiFi routers, 90-120 for NAS units or anything else that takes a real moment to come up.
+Setting it too short means you get false failure notifications when the device is just still booting.
+Setting it too long is fine for correctness; you just learn about failures a bit later.

+The On Failure Action input takes a full Home Assistant action sequence: notify calls, persistent_notification.create, script calls, MQTT publish, anything.
+Two variables are available inside that sequence: `recovery_reason` (one of `unavailable`, `stale`, `scheduled`) and `failed_entities` (a list of monitored_entities still in a failure state).
+A typical setup notifies a phone or chat channel; a thorough one also creates a persistent notification in Home Assistant so the failure is visible on the dashboard until acknowledged.
+See the worked examples below.

+The Self-Recovery branch does not run failure detection: it is just turning the switch back on after an external off, not power-cycling a device that needs to come back, so there is no "success or failure" to evaluate.

 ## Worked Examples